carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 However, the solution is not necessarily to start removing these features, because this might lead to underfitting.

 The model that overfits has high variance.
-This means that we have large changes in our rule, for a very small changes in our samples. (_HELP_)
+This means that we have large changes in our decision rule, for a very small changes in our samples. (_HELP_)

 <p align="center">
 <img width="450" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/decisiontree3.jpeg">